 - Upcycling clothes is very popular.
 Having items that are completely unique is very on trend.
 If you are hand with a needle and tread, why not try making somting new from your old items.

-- Cutting up off usable part from a garment and sewing them onto others to make brand new pieces is a great way to reuse old clothes.
+- Cutting off usable part from a garment and sewing them onto others to make brand new pieces is a great way to reuse old clothes.

 Keep as rags